AntiSults/social-network/README.md

 Changes homescreen based on if logged in or not
-Fetches avatar and displays it (also has a default avatar) Checks email against regex, password has to be atleast 4 characters
+Fetches avatar and displays it (also has a default avatar) Checks email against regex, password has to be atleast 4 characters Websockets connection established, handler in backend.
+Sends and returns the same message for checking the connection - may be seen in browser devtools and backend terminal.

 ## Directories